Julia-Tempering/Pigeons.jl/docs/src/developers.md

 8. If all goes well, the bots will take it from here.
 After the Julia registry merges our release PR, TagBot will create a tag for the release automatically.

+# Creating a release without a PR

+Do step 7 above with the latest commit on main ([example](https://github.com/Julia-Tempering/Pigeons.jl/commit/f363507f08e60df582750b198b9f49cbd8f5d34a)).

 # Running tests

 See `test/README.md`.